Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Some of the dates given are exact, but some are more vague.
 Where Lloyd gave a range, I took the mid value.
 Where he just specified the century, I used the mid-date, ie xx50.
 Where it said 'early' or 'late' in the century, I used xx25 or xx75 respectively.

-Length / width versus dateLength to width – Plotting the ratio of length to width showed no consistent variation with date, being mostly just over 2, as expected.
+Length / width versus dateLength to width – Plotting the ratio of length to width showed it was mostly just over 2, as expected, with around 10% random variation during the period where there are enough data points to show it, but no consistent variation with date.

-Width / Thickness v dateWidth to thickness – Plotting the ratio of width to thickness shows a lot of variability, but a slight downward trend with date, from mostly over 2 around 1450 to mostly under 2 around 1750.
-In other words, bricks became slightly squarer in cross section over the centuries.
+Width / Thickness v dateWidth to thickness – Plotting the ratio of width to thickness shows a lot of variability.
+Prior to 1450, the limited data appear to show a rise after 1350, Between 1450 and 1800 there is a lot of variability but a very slight downward trend in the average from around 2 to somewhat under 2.
+In other words, when viewing the headers, bricks became very slightly more square in cross section .

-Geographic spread of volumeThis plot shows the volume of bricks at different locations, from 0.8 to 2.4 litres, in 0.4 litre bands.
+Geographic spread of volumeThis plot shows the volume of bricks listed by Lloyd at different locations, from 0.8 to 2.4 litres, in 0.4 litre bands.
 As expected for early buildings, most of the samples are in the south east, and there is no obvious pattern to the spread of sizes.

 Geographic spread of thicknessThe final diagram plots thickness in 10 mm bands from 40mm to 80mm.
 Again, there is no obvious pattern in the distribution of sizes.